The Performance Analyst Staff Role Explained

 The Responsibilities of the Performance Analyst

 The main responsibilities of the Performance Analyst and where the role excels is letting him scout the next opposition and provide analysis of your team and your opponents.

-The objective with having such a type of data analyst is to identify major trends and possible concerns with your team, their on-pitch performances on an event to event basis and individual player performances or analyzing the next opposition to find the best way to counter their play.
+The objective of having such a type of data analyst is to identify major trends and possible concerns with your team, their on-pitch performances on an event to event basis and individual player performances or analyzing the next opposition to find the best way to counter their play.

-As you’ll see from the image to the right his default staff responsibilities are to collate and provide scouting opposition reports, opposition analysis reports and finally provide own team analysis reports.
+As you’ll see from the image to the right his default staff responsibilities are to collate and provide scouting opposition reports, opposition analysis reports and finally provide his own team analysis reports.